Azure/azure-sdk-for-python/sdk/maps/azure-maps-timezone/README.md

 #### 2. Authenticate with an Microsoft Entra ID credential

-You can authenticate with [Microsoft Entra ID credential][maps_authentication_eid] using the [Azure Identity library][azure_identity].
+You can authenticate with [Microsoft Entra ID credential][maps_authentication_ms_entra_id] using the [Azure Identity library][azure_identity].
-Authentication by using AAD requires some initial setup:
+Authentication by using Microsoft Entra ID requires some initial setup:

 - Install [azure-identity][azure-key-credential]
-- Register a [new AAD application][register_aad_app]
+- Register a [new Microsoft Entra ID application][register_ms_entra_id_app]
 - Grant access to Azure Maps by assigning the suitable role to your service principal.
-Please refer to the [Manage authentication page][manage_aad_auth_page].
+Please refer to the [Manage authentication page][manage_ms_entra_id_auth_page].

 After setup, you can choose which type of [credential][azure-key-credential] from `azure.identity` to use.
 As an example, [DefaultAzureCredential][default_azure_credential] can be used to authenticate the client:

-Next, set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables:
+Next, set the values of the client ID, tenant ID, and client secret of the Microsoft Entra ID application as environment variables:
 `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`

 You will also need to specify the Azure Maps resource you intend to use by specifying the `clientId` in the client options.
 The Azure Maps resource client id can be found in the Authentication sections in the Azure Maps resource.
 Please refer to the [documentation][how_to_manage_authentication] on how to find it.